 Glomerulonephritis is a common cause of blood in the urine.
 There are many types of glomerulonephritis.
 Some of these are mild and resolve on their own, while others are more severe and require medication.
 Blood tests can suggest some kinds of glomerulonephritis, but in some cases, a kidney biopsy may be needed to find the exact form of the disease.
 For more information about the different forms of glomerulonephritis, consult the National Kidney Foundation's publications on glomerulonephritis.

 "Idiopathic" means that no specific cause can be found for blood in the urine.
 Idiopathic hematuria can run in families, and then it is called familial idiopathic hematuria.
-When there is not a family history of serious kidney disease and other medical tests are negative, usually no treatment is needed.
+When there is not a family history of kidney failure and other medical tests are negative, usually no treatment is needed.

 Children who have microscopic hematuria with normal blood pressure and kidney function should have their urine checked over several months.
 If blood in the urine continues:

 Children who have microscopic hematuria with high blood pressure, abnormal blood tests, a family history of kidney disease or high levels of protein in the urine may need to have a kidney biopsy.

 If you would like more information, please contact us.